pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields: Summary and discussion

-\emph{Summary and Discussion} In this Letter, we have identified a clean microscopic mechanism underlying the non-monotonic magnetic field dependence of the charged pion mass observed in lattice QCD.
-Starting from a quark-level description and formulating the problem in terms of Landau-projected near-pole dynamics, we showed that the lowest Landau level charged pion mixes with the longitudinally polarized charged rho meson in a magnetic background.
-This symmetry allowed mixing induces level repulsion, which is dynamically amplified by a rapid suppression of the rho meson wave-function renormalization near the pole.
-The resulting residue-enhanced mixing drives the downward bending of the lower eigenmode at strong magnetic fields.
+We have studied magnetic field induced $\pi-\rho$ mixing as a mechanism for the non-monotonic behavior of the charged pion mass in a magnetic field.
+Within a near-pole effective description derived from the Landau projected NJL kernel, we find that the LLL pion mixes with the longitudinal rho mode, and that this level repulsion is strongly amplified by the suppression of the rho residue near the pole.
+The resulting lowest mixed mode develops a turnover with increasing magnetic field.

-A central implication of this analysis is that, in the presence of strong mixing, lattice observables are governed by the lowest near-pole eigenmode rather than by unmixed Landau levels or rest-mass alone.
-Residue effects—typically subleading in vacuum spectroscopy—become decisive in magnetic backgrounds.

-The near-pole extraction scheme provides a canonically normalized and physically transparent description of the collective modes, but it relies on the assumption that the physical eigenmode remains adiabatically connected to the unmixed LLL pole.
-At sufficiently large magnetic fields, where mixing becomes strong, this approximation gradually loses accuracy.
-This limitation is directly reflected in Fig.\ref{fig4} by the separation between the near-pole eigenmode and the direct solution of $\text{det}\,\mathcal{K}(q_0) = 0$.
-The nonmonotonic behavior itself, however, remains robust at the level of the full determinant dynamics.

-While the precise location of the maximum depends on quantitative details such as the magnetic-field dependence of the rho residue and the effective $\pi-\rho$ coupling, the existence of the turnover requires only the coexistence of Landau quantization, symmetry-allowed mixing, and strongly field-dependent residues.
-The mechanism therefore does not rely on fine tuning and is expected to be generic for charged mesons in strong magnetic fields.

-More broadly, the framework developed here provides a controlled starting point for extending such analyses to other mesonic systems.
-In the light sector, mixing with axial-vector modes represents a natural next step.
-For strange mesons, pseudoscalar–vector mixing remains symmetry-allowed but is moderated by flavor-symmetry breaking, suggesting a weaker nonmonotonic behavior.
-In heavy-flavor systems, magnetic-field–induced mixing persists in principle but is parametrically suppressed by heavy-quark spin symmetry.
-This hierarchy highlights the special role of chiral dynamics in the pion sector and delineates the regime of applicability of the present mechanism.
+Comparison with the direct determinant solution shows that the same mechanism persists beyond the truncated near-pole description, although the quantitative location of the maximum is sensitive to the detailed structure of the kernel.
+When compared with the lattice continuum-extrapolated charged pion data, both treatments reproduce the qualitative non-monotonic trend, while the direct determinant solution places the turnover closer to the lattice-indicated region than the near-pole truncation.
+Our results therefore support residue-enhanced $\pi-\rho$ mixing as an important candidate mechanism for the charged-meson behavior seen in lattice QCD.

+More broadly, the present analysis highlights that residue effects can qualitatively reshape charged meson spectra in strong magnetic fields.
+Possible extensions include mixing with axial-vector modes in the light sector and analogous effects in strange meson systems.
+A more systematic comparison among different extraction schemes and matching prescriptions will be presented elsewhere.